fsans/FileMakerDAO/README.md

                 public $valueObject     = "FmerrVO";
         }
 ?>
 The $context refers to the FileMaker LAYOUT name where queries will be targeted.
 Remember that only the fields placed in this layout can be part of the transaction.
 It will be a good idea to prefix all web interface specific layouts (we use "xml".
-You'll find this very usefull when auto generating code (to de docummented as well)
+You'll find this very usefull when auto generating code (to be docummented as well)

 The $valueObject is the name of the class employed as DTO for the referenced table ocurrence.
-Place VOs in a "vo" folder, the FilemakerDao class uses a class Factory instantiating typed objects on demand, and searches value object class definitions in this folder by default.
+Place VOs in a "vo" folder, the FilemakerDao class uses a class Factory instantiating typed objects at runtime, and searches the value object class definitions in this folder by default.

 Then create the DTO (Value object):